getify/You-Dont-Know-JS/scope-closures/ch4.md

 ### Web Workers

-Web Workers are a web platform extension for typical browser-JS behavior, which allows a JS file to run in a completely separate thread (operating system wise) from the thread that's running the main JS program.
+Web Workers are a web platform extension on top of browser-JS behavior, which allows a JS file to run in a completely separate thread (operating system wise) from the thread that's running the main JS program.

 Since these Web Worker programs run on a separate thread, they're restricted in their communications with the main application thread, to avoid/limit race conditions and other complications.
 Web Worker code does not have access to the DOM, for example.
 Some web APIs are, however, made available to the worker, such as `navigator`.